 Don’t Hit The Trails Without These.

-Now let’s talk mandatory gear.
-Our Altitude rage of thermal leggings and long sleeve tops are UTA compliant, approved and recommended.
+Now, let’s talk mandatory gear.
+Our range of thermal leggings and long sleeve tops are UTA compliant, approved and recommended.
 Sure you could buy cheaper, stinky synthetics.
 But these are way better.
 Breathable.
 Odour-resistant.
 Moisture wicking.
 Temperature regulating.
 Soft.
 Lightweight.
 Natural.
 What more can we say?
 You can find out more about the benefits of Merino right here.
 And these are as soft and comfortable as they come.
 Pack them in your kit and you’ll not only have a few mandatory items sorted, you’ll be ready for anything, not only during the race, but on future adventures as well.

-Top It Off With a Beanie
+Top It Off With a Beanie and Gloves

-There’s all sorts of beanies out there.
+There are all sorts of beanies out there.
 But if it gets cold, Merino’s the go.
 And ours are as good, if not better, than any going around.
 Some people prefer the lighter weight beanies, instead of the knitted style.
 But these are pretty awesome.
 And we have a new Merino Skull Cap, so if you’re not into the thicker styles, that might be the one for you.
 Even if you don’t run in one, it’s worth having in your kit for before or after the race.
 Trust us, when the temperature drops, your head will thank you for it.

 As always, our ioTeam are pretty helpful when it comes to answering questions, so if you have any that aren’t too difficult, send us an email any time and we’ll get straight back to you.
 (Unless we’re out hitting the trails ourselves in which case you may need to be a teeny bit more patient!)